dotsquid/PaperFolding/README.md

 # Paper Folding
-This is a demo / proof of concept of a game whose mechanics is based on folding of the paper and as a result modifying the environment so the main character could reach the target.
+This is a demo / proof of concept of a game whose mechanics is based on folding of the sheet of paper.
+Each side of the paper represents completely different environments.
+By folding the paper those environments could be combined as a result letting the main character reach the goal (this part is not implemented in this demo).

 [Playable WebGL demo](https://dotsquid.gitlab.io/paperfoldingbuild/)